hes-pnnl/hes-validation-engine/README.md

      home_audit.node.js contains validations rules/restrictions for entering the values themselves
           type_rules.js provides rules for the given types (int, float, date, string, etc...)
 required_fields.node.js contains the conditions by which home values required by the system
-      home_audit.cli.js runs our validation engine from the command line
+      home_audit.cli.ts runs our validation engine from the command line